-A candidate for admission to the PhD program should have a strong background in mathematics, including advanced calculus or mathematical analysis (similar to MTH 265), a course in linear and/or matrix algebra (similar to MTH 165), and a year of probability and mathematical statistics (similar to STT 201 and STT 203).
-A course in statistical methods is also recommended; however, promising students may make up deficiencies after matriculation.
+A candidate for admission to the PhD program should have a strong background in mathematics, including three semesters of calculus (through multivariable calculus), a course in linear and/or matrix algebra, and a year of probability and mathematical statistics.
+A course in real analysis is encouraged; a course in statistical methods is also recommended.
+Promising students may make up deficiencies after matriculation.
 A background in biology may be helpful for some research areas, but is not required.

 Doctoral students are expected to attain some competence in each of the following (overlapping) areas: I. statistical inference; II. statistical analysis (theory and methods); III. probability and stochastic processes.
 In addition, each student is expected to qualify at a more advanced level in two areas, designated major and minor.
 Minor areas, in addition to those three above, include IV. mathematics; V. epidemiology; VI. biostatistics; and VII. a specific field of application, such as econometrics, psychometrics, computer science, genetics, computational biology, engineering, etc. Students are required to acquire some proficiency in statistical computation, using at least one high-level language and several statistical packages.
 There is no formal specific language requirement, but students undertaking certain areas of research may find it necessary to undertake appropriate language study.